fourstix/MCard1802TeensyPixieVideo/README.md

   * Timing details are documented in the code comments.
 * **Teensy Port 1 Interrupt**
   * A rising signal on N0 (Port 1) triggers an interrupt on the Teensy 3.2 to turn video on or off.
-  * Port 1 is used to turn video on or off.
+  * Input and Output to Port 1 is used to turn video on or off.
   * INP 1, 1802 opcdode 69 (N0 = 1, /MRD = HIGH) turns video on.
   * OUT 1, 1802 opcode 61 (N0 = 1, /MRD = LOW) turns video off.
 * **Teensy TPB Interrupt**
   * A rising signal on TPB triggers an interrupt on the Teensy 3.2.
-  * The Teensy interrupt handler will process the video state machine
+  * The Teensy interrupt handler will process one cycle in the video state machine
   * During DMA the interrupt handler will read the video data byte from Port D (pins 2, 14, 7, 8, 6, 20, 21, 5)
-  * There are 8 bytes of video data per line.
+  * There are 8 bytes of video data read per frame line.
   * Video data is captured every other DMA line and stored in a Video Buffer
 * **Frame rate and OLED update rate**
   * After one complete frame of data is captured, the OLED display will be updated.